Adi-1491/Aditya_Portfolio/README.md

 If the user moves the pointer from X = 100 to X = 300 on a screen with a width of 1000: delta = (300 - 100) / 1000 = 0.2
 The island rotates by 0.2 * 0.01 * Math.PI ≈ 0.00628 radians.

+-> This code defines a Bird component that loads a 3D bird model from a file (bird.glb) and plays an animation when the component is displayed.
+Here's a simple explanation of how it works:

+1. Loading the 3D Model and Animations useGLTF(birdScene): Loads the 3D bird model and its animations from the bird.glb file.
+scene: The 3D model of the bird.
+animations: The animation data (e.g., flapping wings).
+2. Creating a Reference for the Bird useRef(): Creates a reference (birdref) to the bird's 3D object in the scene.
+This reference allows you to directly control the bird (e.g., play animations) without causing React to re-render.
+3. Linking Animations to the Bird useAnimations(animations, birdref): Connects the animations to the bird's 3D object.
+actions: Contains all the animations from the model, which can be controlled (e.g., play, pause).
+4. Playing the Animation
+useEffect: Runs this code when the component is first displayed. actions['Take 001'].play(): Starts the animation named 'Take 001' (e.g., the bird flapping its wings).
+5. Rendering the Bird
+<mesh>: Represents the bird in the 3D scene.
+position={[-5, 2, 1]}: Places the bird at a specific location in the scene. scale={[0.003, 0.003, 0.003]}: Scales the bird down to make it smaller. ref={birdref}: Links the bird's 3D object to the birdref reference.
+<primitive object={scene} />: Renders the actual 3D bird model.
+What Happens:
+The bird model is loaded from the bird.glb file.
+A reference (birdref) is created to control the bird.
+The animation 'Take 001' (e.g., flapping wings) starts playing when the component is displayed.
+The bird is positioned, scaled, and rendered in the 3D scene.
+This setup ensures the bird is animated and properly displayed in your 3D portfolio.